kotlin-hands-on/hands-on/Building Web Applications with React and Kotlin JS/09_Deploying_to_Production.md

 heroku buildpacks:add https://github.com/heroku/heroku-buildpack-static.git
 ```

 To allow the `heroku/gradle` buildpack to run properly, a `stage` task needs to be present in our Gradle build file.
-Luckily, it is equivalent to our `build` task, so the changes we have to make at the bottom of our `build.gradle.kts` file are very limited:
+Luckily, it is equivalent to our `build` task – and, as luck would have it, the corresponding alias is already included at the bottom of our Gradle build file:

 ```kotlin
 // Heroku Deployment (chapter 9)